telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 Follow the steps below to include and use the Fiddler Jam Embedded library in your webpage:

-1. Provide the list of domains that will integrate it (you can use Fiddler Jam Embedded only with a pre-set list of domains)
+1. Provide the list of endpoints that will integrate it (you can use Fiddler Jam Embedded only with a pre-set list of URLs)

     ```CSV
     https://getfiddler.com, https://docs.telerik.com
     ```

-    >important The [`Allow-Control-Allow-Origin`] header (which behind-the-scenes we use for the domain allowlist) is not supporting wildcarded subdomains.
-You can only use a global wildcard with `*` to explicitly allowlist all domains.

 1. Obtain and store your unique Fiddler Jam Embedded API key.